tealios/teald-discuss/README.md

 ## General Discussion

 Feel free to use [Discussions](../../discussions) for questions, feedback, or anything else that doesn't fit neatly into a bug report or feature request.

-## Contributing

-If you want to contribute code or documentation, head over to the main [teald](https://github.com/tealios/teald) repository.